metagraph-dev/metagraph/docs/plugin_author_guide/end_to_end_plugin_pathway.rst

 For the sake of simplicity, our plugin implemented by *my_module.py* only contains one translator (named *edgemap_from_pandas*) that translates a Pandas edge map to a NetworkX edge map.

-This code below will make the plugin findable by metagraph (we'll go into the exact details futher below).
+This code below will make the plugin findable by Metagraph (we'll go into the exact details futher below).

 *registry.py*